dougeby/IntuneDocs/intune/app-sideload-windows.md

 As an Intune administrator, you can deploy line-of-business (LOB) Universal apps to Windows 8.1 Desktop or Windows 10 Desktop & Mobile devices, including the Company Portal app.
 To deploy .appx apps to Windows 8.1 Desktop or Windows 10 Desktop & Mobile devices you can use code-signing certificate from a public certification authority already trusted by your Windows devices, or you can use your own certificate authority.

 Windows 8.1 Desktop requires either an enterprise policy to enable sideloading or the use of Sideloading Keys (automatically enabled for domain-joined devices).
-See [Windows 8 sideloading](https://blogs.technet.microsoft.com/scd-odtsp/2012/09/27/windows-8-sideloading-requirements-from-technet/)
+For more information, see [Windows 8 sideloading](https://blogs.technet.microsoft.com/scd-odtsp/2012/09/27/windows-8-sideloading-requirements-from-technet/).

 In Windows 10, sideloading is different than in earlier versions of Windows:

-  >You can unlock a device for sideloading using an enterprise policy.
+- You can unlock a device for sideloading using an enterprise policy.
 Intune provides a device config policy called "Trusted app installation".
 Setting this to <allow> is all that is needed for devices that already trust the certificate used to sign the appx app.

-  >Symantec Phone certificates and Sideloading License keys are not required.
-However if an on-premise certificate authority is not available then you may need to obtain a code signing certificate from a public certification authrity.
-See [Introduction to Code Signing](https://docs.microsoft.com/windows/desktop/SecCrypto/cryptography-tools#introduction-to-code-signing)
+- Symantec Phone certificates and Sideloading License keys are not required.
+However if an on-premise certificate authority is not available then you may need to obtain a code signing certificate from a public certification authority.
+For more information, see [Introduction to Code Signing](https://docs.microsoft.com/windows/desktop/SecCrypto/cryptography-tools#introduction-to-code-signing).

 ## Code sign your app